 A seasoned reformer

 One might consider that in taking on the international edifice of drug prohibition, Pettersson has bitten off more than he can chew.
-But the Labour MLA is these days something of a seasoned drug law reformist.
+But the Labour MLA is these days something of a seasoned drug law reformer.

 Since 31 January this year, the use and personal possession of cannabis has been legal in the ACT.
 The legislation allowing for this was passed by the capital’s Legislative Assembly in September 2019.
 And that was based on a private members bill released by Pettersson back in late 2018.